js216/CeNTREX/centrex/DAQ/README.md

 begun.
 This allows us to store the data as single-precision (i.e. 4-byte) floating-point values.
-These have ~7.2 decimal digits of precision; if we want timestamps to be specified down to 1 second of precision, a single run can be recorded for up to ~115 days if the first value.
+These have ~7.2 decimal digits of precision; if we want timestamps to be specified down to 1 second of precision, a single run can be recorded for up to ~115 days.
 (Using double-precision floats would eliminate the need for the time offset, but would require twice as much storage space.)

 The time offset is recorded as the `time_offset` attribute of each dataset;
 other attributes provide column names, units, and other additional information